korpling/ANNIS/docs/user-guide/src/config/instances.md

 each of this groups.
 Instead the administrator can define so called instances.

-An instance is defined by a JSON file inside the instances sub-folder in one of the configuration locations.
+An instance is defined by a JSON file inside the instances sub-folder in one of the *front-end configuration locations*.
 The name of the file also defines the instance name.
 Thus the file `instances/falko.json` defines the instance named "falko".

 ~~~json